Act II: The Father of Death: Music appearances in other media

-On August 24, 2015, Harmonix announced via Twitter that the band's hit song, "Light Up the Night" would be included in the music video game, Rock Band 4.
+On August 24, 2015, Harmonix announced that the band's hit song, "Light Up the Night" would be included in the music video game, Rock Band 4.

-The album featured heavily during the first season of the web series Video Game High School.
+Songs from the album featured in the first season of the web series Video Game High School.
 The songs "Breaking Out", "Keep Quiet", and "Light Up the Night" featured during the 4th episode while "The Fall" was the last track during the finale of the series.
-In addition, the band's song "Not Your Lionheart" was featured in the season 3 finale of the show.
+"I Am No Lionhart", a song written by Devin Begly and sung by Raul Panther III, the Protomen's lead singer, was featured in the season 3 finale of the show..
+Credit at 58:59.

 "Light Up the Night" was used in the first trailer of the video game The Wolf Among Us 2.

 Track listing

 All tracks written and composed by The Protomen.